masmovil/swift-mas-magic-pills-rx/README.md

 ## License

-RxMagicPills is available under the Apache 2.0.
+RxMasMagicPills is available under the Apache 2.0.
 See the LICENSE file for more info.